faridani/compute-access-setup/README.md

 iPhones and iPads connect to the network via the VPN hosted on *middlebeast*.
 They can also print through the AirPrint protocol using the Raspberry Pi 5 (*microbeast*).

 For remote access, I use the **Windows** app on iPad and iPhone to connect to RDP even on the Linux machines.
 With an external mouse and keyboard on iPad, this setup works perfectly.
 The same configuration can also be used on my MacBook Pro to connect to the home compute system.

 ---

+# IOT devices
+I have bought some Amazon IOT smart plugs so I can power cycle my devices remotely but I have not installed them all yet.

+---